-- 3. Use the two lower bolts to adjust the side support so B=A or +1/32" (0.8 mm). - 4.
+- 3. Use the two lower bolts to adjust the side support so B=A. - 4.
 Repeat for remaining side supports.

 5.3 Vertical Adjustment of Side Supports

 - 1. Place a flat board across the bed rails. - 2.
 Swing a side support up so that it is vertical. - 3.
 Pull back at the top of the support to eliminate slack as if a log were being clamped against it.